 It’s time raise your hands and enjoy odor-free and chemical-free confidence with natural deodorants that work.
 Here are a few of my favorite brands that are free of parabens, propylene glycol, petrochemicals, aluminum compounds, and synthetic ingredients including artificial colors and fragrances.
 Whether you prefer a stick, roll-on, cream, or spray, you’ll be sure to find a deodorant to suit your sweaty needs while avoiding the pitfalls of antiperspirants.

 The first Crystal natural deodorant stone made its debut at New York’s upscale Henri Bendel department store in 1984.
-No longer reserved for the upper class, natural deodorants have made their way to the mainstream.
-The Crystal brand has since expanded their line with a vast offering of deodorants comprised of mineral salts and natural plant essences made without aluminum chloride/chlorohydrate/zirconium, parabens, or artificial fragrance.
+The Crystal brand has since expanded its line with a vast offering of deodorants comprised of mineral salts and natural plant essences made without aluminum chloride/chlorohydrate/zirconium, parabens, or artificial fragrance.
 And here’s a bonus: The entire line is vegan and cruelty-free.

-Crystal’s roll-on comes in dreamy scents, including Lavender & White Tea, Chamomile & Green Tea, Pomegranate, and Vanilla Jasmine (and unscented).
-Their new Mineral-Enriched Deodorant comes in Freshly Minted and Mountain Fresh scents, and provides effective odor protection and skin moisturizing.
-Finally, and my personal favorite, is their line of Mineral Deodorant Sprays, with a quick-dry barrier that blocks odor before it starts.
+Crystal’s deodorants come in dreamy natural scents, including Lavender & White Tea, Chamomile & Green Tea, Pomegranate, and Vanilla & Jasmine.
+My personal favorite is their line of Mineral Deodorant Sprays, with a quick-dry barrier that blocks odor before it starts.
 These are cool and clean, but leave no residue, no staining, and no white marks!
 They’re not sticky or oily and they dry fast.
-The best part is the natural scents, which include Lavender & White Tea, Vanilla Jasmine, Pomegranate, and Chamomile & Green Tea.
 Crystal deodorants are available in stick, roll-on, stone, and spray.

 Native‘s products pack a proprietary formula — composed of simple ingredients including beeswax, baking soda, coconut oil, and shea butter — that naturally fights odors.
 In addition to their seasonal scents, Native also offers a selection of feminine and masculine aromas.
 Their Charcoal deodorant incorporates the power of activated charcoal combined with citrus undertones to form a fresh scent.
-I love the idea of their sample packs, which include scents such as Eucalyptus & Mint and Coconut & Vanilla.
-Plus, they even offer a subscription service with a reduced price and no commitment.
-Available in stick and cream.
+I love their new plastic-free packaging, which is made from paperboard and ships in a 100% recycled paper mailer.
+Available in stick.

 Formerly branded Primal Pit Paste, Pretty Frank deodorants are still made with natural and organic ingredients and avoid nasty chemicals.
 They use the power of baking soda for odor absorption, coconut oil and shea butter to moisturize skin, and organic arrowroot powder to keep you dry.
 The line is cruelty-free.
 Their Pit Detox Bundle is perfect for anyone switching from traditional antiperspirants.
 It keeps you dry and odor-free while expelling toxins and impurities in a way only activated charcoal can do.
-They also offer Natural Deodorant Sprays in regular or mini size (perfect for your purse, ladies) in clean and refreshing Coconut Lime and Lavender scents.
+They also offer Natural Deodorant Sprays in clean and refreshing Coconut Lime and Lavender scents.
 The sprays can be used under the stick or cream for added protection.
-Also, those with sensitive skin will love their baking-soda free, unscented options.
+Also, those with sensitive skin will love their baking-soda free options.
 Pretty Frank is available in stick, spray, and cream.